DataDog/documentation/content/en/network_monitoring/performance/network_analytics.md

 ### Summary graphs

 The summary graphs are a condensed view of your network, which you can modify to display volume, throughput, connections, or latency as needed.
 Display up to three summary graphs at a time, and change the data and visualization type to suit your organization.
-To update a graph's data source, click on the graph's title and make a selection from the dropdown.
+To update a graph's data source, click on the graph's title and make a selection from the dropdown menu.

 {{< img src="network_performance_monitoring/network_analytics/summary_graph_options.png" alt="The summary graph section of the Network Analytics page, displaying the available options to filter the data: Volume Sent, Throughput Sent, Volume Received, Throughput Received, Established Connections, Closed Connections, Established Connections / Second, Closed Connections / Second, and TCP Latency" style="width:80%;">}}